-Lord, do not take us not to task if we forget or lapse into error.
-Lord, do not lay on us the burden You laid on those before us.
-Lord, do not charge us with more than we can bear.
-Pardon us, forgive us our sins, and have mercy upon us.
-You alone are our Protector.
-Give us victory over the deniers.
+'Our Lord, do not take us to task if we forget or make a mistake!
+Our Lord, do not place on us a burden like the one You placed on those before us!
+Our Lord, do not place on us a burden we have not the strength to bear!
+Pardon us; and forgive us; and have mercy on us.
+You are our Lord and Sustainer, so help us against those who deny the truth.'
 (2:286)

-God, Lord of all sovereignty, You bestow sovereignty on whom You will and take it away from whom You please; You exalt whomever You will and abase whomever You please.
-In Your hand lies all that is good; You have power over all things.
-You cause the night to pass into the day and the day to pass into the night; You bring forth the living from the dead and the dead from the living.
-You give without stint to whom You will.
+'Lord, sovereign of all sovereignty.
+You bestow sovereignty on whom you will and take it away from whom You please; You exalt whoever You will and abase whoever You will.
+All that is good lies in Your hands.
+You have the power to will anything.
+You cause the night to pass into the day, and the day into the night; You bring forth the living from the lifeless and the lifeless from the living.
+You give without measure to whom You will.'
 (3:26-27)